noguilt/easyLag/README.md

 ```

 ## Issues and suggestions
-If there are any issues or you have any suggestions, submit it here so I can be made aware of such.
+If there are any issues or you have any suggestions, submit it [here](https://github.com/noguilt/easyLag/issues).